 Now, the salt is optional, but highly recommended.
 Salt really brings out the flavor in this seed butter.

-How to Make Roasted Sunflower Seed Butter
+How to Make Homemade Sunflower Seed Butter

-Next, spread the raw sunflower seeds on a baking sheet.
+- Next, spread the raw sunflower seeds on a baking sheet.
 Bake them in the oven for 10 minutes.

-Then, remove the roasted sunflower seeds and let them cool to room temperature.
+- Remove the roasted sunflower seeds and let them cool to room temperature.

 You can make sunflower seed butter without roasting the sunflower seeds.
 However, baking them brings out a sweeter, buttery flavor.